For Gary Lineker The Rest Is… world domination

 And it is the US that is proving the big lure for Davenport and co now.
 “My ambition is to make a really significant media business worldwide,” he told me last year.
 “We’ve never deliberately made content for an American audience yet, so we need to start trying to do that and just learn some lessons.”
 While The Rest Is Politics is a huge domestic success, international listeners are, understandably, less interested in the minutiae of Westminster horse-trading.
 The Rest Is Politics US, meanwhile, was consciously marketed towards British Americophiles, and its overwhelmingly British audience reflects this.
 It has left Goalhanger a big fish – the sort of giant catfish that bemused anglers pose with for local newspapers – in a very medium-sized pond.

-And this week, The Southbank Centre and Goalhanger have unveiled another programme for Goalhanger: The Rest Is Fest.
-Taking place across the Southbank Centre’s iconic site, this collaboration to mark the centre’s 75th anniversary next year, will be series of live events that will explore “the stories shaping our world – from history and politics to science, sport, and culture”.
+And this week, the Southbank Centre and Goalhanger unveiled another programme for Goalhanger: The Rest Is Fest.
+Taking place across the Southbank Centre’s iconic site, this collaboration to mark the centre’s 75th anniversary next year will be a series of live events that will explore “the stories shaping our world – from history and politics to science, sport, and culture”.

 It all rather raises the question as to whether Goalhanger is still a podcast company at all.
 “We are definitely evolving the way we talk about what we make, away from the word ‘podcast’,” Davenport told me last year.
 “That still conjures audio in people’s minds, so we’re now talking about ‘shows’, because everything we launch now is going to be video as well as audio.”

-That was what Goalhanger was saying twelve months ago, and the evidence of that is now plain to see.
-The relaunched brand and website were accompanied by a press release that referred to the company as “platform agnostic”, a fancy term for going wherever the audience is, and The Rest is Football’s World Cup show is very definitely being marketed as a TV show.
+That was what Goalhanger was saying 12 months ago, and the evidence of that is now plain to see.
+The relaunched brand and website were accompanied by a press release that referred to the company as “platform agnostic”, a fancy term for going wherever the audience is, and The Rest Is Football’s World Cup show is very definitely being marketed as a TV show.
 “It’s on Netflix,” someone close to the deal replies when I ask whether it’s a podcast or a TV show.
-“Of course it’s a TV show.”
+“Of course, it’s a TV show.”

 But none of this is easy.
 Competing internationally, and with good ol’ fashioned TV broadcasters, requires both clout and resources.
 When Goalhanger’s PR guru, Andy Neilson, showed me around its offices in Kennington, the team had just grown from 15 in 2023 to 42.
 Since then, they’ve taken over further space within the same building.
 The company is still run with a lean, startup energy, even though it has become one of Britain’s most successful – and profitable – media start-ups.